 • Design a more functional kitchen or bathroom for you and your family.

-• Oversee and manage a professional contractor with the right experience to fit your project.
+• Work closely with a General Contractor - or manage a team of reliable sub-contractors, sourcing the right experience to fit your project.

 • Plan ahead in stages.
-By planning now, you can drive your future – make your own mold, rather than fitting into one.
+By planning now, you can make your own mold, rather than fitting into one.

 • Select universal design features and home modifications that enable people to continue living independently in their homes for longer periods of time.